duckness/KRBot/README.md

 # KRBot (Discontinued)

 A Discord bot for King's Raid.
-The bot still

 ## Features